 But of course camping in remote backcountry areas requires more preparation and different types of gear, since you’ll need to be able to pack and carry everything you’ll need during your journey.

-So here’s a look at some of the best backcountry camping gear for 2020, including an array of tents, sleeping bags, backpacks, camp cooking gear, camping tech devices, and more.
+So here’s a look at some of the best backcountry camping gear, including an array of tents, sleeping bags, backpacks, camp cooking gear, camping tech devices, and more.

 Backcountry Camping Gear Guide